ooni/probe-cli/docs/design/dd-001-engine.md

 ```

 This is close enough to [measurement-kit's FFI API](https://git.io/Jv4Rv) that
-a few lines of C allow to implement an ABI compatible replacement.
+a few lines of C allow to implement an ABI-compatible replacement.

 ## Other APIs of interest